AMAYKJHA/Pygame_Projects/README.md

 python main.py

 # Controls
-Left Arrow: Move the player left.
+Left Arrow: Move the player left.<br>
-Right Arrow: Move the player right.
+Right Arrow: Move the player right.<br>
-Space Bar: Start the game and trigger the falling of apples and thorns.
+Space Bar: Start the game and trigger the falling of apples and thorns.<br>

 # Game Logic
 Apple Falling: Apples fall from the top at a constant rate.
-The player needs to catch them to score points.
+The player needs to catch them to score points.<br>
 Thorns Falling: Thorns also fall from the top.
-If the player collides with a thorn, they lose a life.
+If the player collides with a thorn, they lose a life.<br>
 Score System: The score increases each time an apple is caught.
-Every 9 apples increase the fall speed of both apples and thorns.
+Every 9 apples increase the fall speed of both apples and thorns.<br>
 Life System: The player starts with 3 lives.
-Losing all lives ends the game.
+Losing all lives ends the game.<br>
-Game Over: When the player runs out of lives, the game will display a "Game Over" message.
+Game Over: When the player runs out of lives, the game will display a "Game Over" message.<br>
 # How to Play
 Start the game by pressing the Space Bar.
-Apples and thorns will begin falling from the top.
+Apples and thorns will begin falling from the top.<br>
-Use the Left Arrow and Right Arrow keys to move the player and try to catch the falling apples.
+Use the Left Arrow and Right Arrow keys to move the player and try to catch the falling apples.<br>
 If you catch an apple, your score increases.
-Be careful not to hit the thorns!
+Be careful not to hit the thorns!<br>
 Every time you hit a thorn, you lose one life.
-If you lose all your lives, the game will end.
+If you lose all your lives, the game will end.<br>
-Press Space Bar again to restart the game after it’s over.
+Press Space Bar again to restart the game after it’s over.<br>
 # Contributing
 Feel free to fork the repository and submit pull requests.
-If you find bugs or have ideas for improvements, please open an issue, and we'll discuss it!
+If you find bugs or have ideas for improvements, please open an issue, and we'll discuss it!<br>

-To Contribute:
+To Contribute:<br>
-Fork this repository
+Fork this repository<br>
-Create a new branch for your feature or bug fix.
+Create a new branch for your feature or bug fix.<br>
-Commit your changes.
+Commit your changes.<br>
-Push to the branch.
+Push to the branch.<br>
-Submit a pull request.
+Submit a pull request.<br>

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.